-Dissertations in manuscript format should have all the same basic components that occur in a normal dissertation.
-The main distinction of a manuscript format dissertation is that within the context of the dissertation there are one to several distinct manuscript chapters.
+Dissertations in manuscript format include several distinct manuscript chapters.
 The intent of the manuscript chapter format is to facilitate the preparation of manuscripts for submission to professional journals while completing the dissertation requirement.
 There may be slight variations in style between manuscripts reflecting different journal requirements.
 The non-manuscript portion of the dissertation should have consistent style.
-Students are advised to review the format guidelines (https://nau.edu/graduate-college/thesis-and-dissertation/) well in advance of preparing their dissertation.
+Students are advised to review the format guidelines (see link above) well in advance of preparing their dissertation.

-- 1. Requirements of a manuscript dissertation: - a) An introduction to the entire dissertation (including a literature review if appropriate), and then is divided into chapters or manuscripts. - b) Each chapter generally has a title, abstract, introduction, materials and methods, results, discussion, and literature cited section. - c) The dissertation should have an overall preface that explains the structure and organization of the dissertation. - d) Following the individual manuscript chapter(s) there is an overall summary of the entire dissertation project, including management implications. - e) Some redundancy may exist in the dissertation to maintain integrity of the individual manuscripts, but this should be kept to a minimum.
+1. Requirements of a manuscript dissertation:

+- a) An introduction to the entire dissertation (including a literature review if appropriate), and then is divided into chapters or manuscripts. - b) Each chapter generally has a title, abstract, introduction, materials and methods, results, discussion, and literature cited section. - c) The dissertation should have an overall preface that explains the structure and organization of the dissertation. - d) Following the individual manuscript chapter(s) there is an overall summary of the entire dissertation project, including management implications. - e) Some redundancy may exist in the dissertation to maintain integrity of the individual manuscripts, but this should be kept to a minimum. - f) A dissertation will generally include at least 3 manuscript chapters, for a total of 5 chapters (introduction, 3 data-driven manuscript chapters, management implications).
+In special cases, with the approval of the dissertation chair and committee, fewer chapters will be considered acceptable (e.g., the student is preparing a monograph, rather than multiple journal articles).